Skeletal Remains Of Sarasota Teen Jabez Spann Are Located More Than A Year After He Went Missing

 “We’ve always felt that there are individuals in our community that are scared to come forward,” Deputy Chief of Police Pat Robinson said.
 “The folks that did it, we believe, are from our community.”

-Spann’s mother, Tawana Spann, also implored people to come forward with any information they might have as she expressed her grief over the discovery of her son to her Facebook account on Wednesday.
+Spann’s mother, Tawana Spann, also implored people to come forward with any information they might have as she expressed her grief over the discovery of her son on her Facebook account on Wednesday.

 “Somebody knows what happened.
 Look at his face and see that he needs your help.
 This is not over its just changed from missing case to a death.
 What a beautiful child that you took.”